vatpac-technology/sops/docs/controller-skills/advanced.md

     **YWE:** "BNZ135, Cancel hold, cleared APPLE, ARBEY, to rejoin the STAR, when ready, descend via STAR to A090, QNH 1013"
     **BNZ135:** "Cancel hold, cleared APPLE, ARBEY, to rejoin the STAR, when ready, descend via STAR to A090, QNH 1013, BNZ135"

-Keep in mind, that not all pilots may be familiar with published holds, and you may need to hold at a non-published point.
-Utilise the full hold phraseology in this instance.
+Using standard `AIP GEN 3.4` phraseology *"Hold at (waypoint)"*, lends itself to pilots unfamiliar with the published hold procedures being less likely to speak up, and more likely to just do whatever they want.
+This is why it is preferred that instead, the phrase *"Fly published hold at (waypoint)"* is used, to give the pilot a chance to let the controller know that they're not sure what the instruction means.
+In this instance, and if you need to hold at a non-published point, Utilise the full `AIP GEN 3.4` hold phraseology:

 !!! example
     **ELW:** "VOZ888, Showing a 7 minute delay at LIZZI.
-Hold at NABBA, Left turns, 2 minute legs, 224 inbound track.
+Hold at NABBA, Inbound track 224 degrees, Left hand pattern, Outbound time 2 minutes.
 When ready, descend to reach F250 by NABBA."
-    **VOZ888:** "Hold at NABBA, Left turns, 2 minute legs, 224 inbound track.
+    **VOZ888:** "Hold at NABBA, Inbound track 224 degrees, Left hand pattern, Outbound time 2 minutes.
 When ready, descend to reach F250 by NABBA, VOZ888"
     ...
     **ELW:** "VOZ888, Cancel hold, cleared NABBA, BULLA, TAREX, LIZZI, to rejoin the STAR, when ready, maintain F250"
     **VOZ888:** "Cancel hold, cleared NABBA, BULLA, TAREX, LIZZI, to rejoin the STAR, when ready, maintain F250, VOZ888"

-# Level Check
+## Level Check

 Unless a level has been "locked in" for an aircraft entering your airspace, either from being inside a change parameter, receiving heads-up coordination, or being a standard assignable level, their CFL cannot be used for separation purposes.
 Certain aircraft may require additional time to plan restrictions, identify conflicts, etc (For example, as **ELW**, an aircraft cutting across the YMML departure/arrival path at F230), and this is where a **level check** may be useful.
 If you want to "lock in" a level for an aircraft coming from an adjacent sector, use the following phraseology: